 There are different types of thermometer you can use:

-If your child has a fever, but is fine in every other way, then you may not need to do anything, aside from making sure they have plenty of cool, clear drinks (such as water) to keep their fluid levels up.
-When a baby or child is breastfed, the most appropriate fluid is breast milk.
+If your child has a fever, but is fine in every other way, then you may not need to do anything, aside from making sure they have plenty of cool, non-carbonated drinks, particularly water, to keep their fluid levels up.
+When a baby or child is breastfed or bottle fed, the most appropriate fluid is breast milk or formula.
+In addition, cooled pre-boiled water can also given to keep fluids up.

-If they seem unwell or distressed then you can consider children’s fever relief, such as paracetamol (from 1 month of age) or ibuprofen (from 3 months of age).
+If they seem unwell or distressed then you can consider children’s pain relievers, such as paracetamol.

 Other things that may help include: